Over 5 Therapeutic uses of Clay

 How to help a wounded Frog

 It is quite some years ago when I went for a stroll in the afternoon.
 Arriving at the pond I saw 2 big snakes disputing a frog between them.
 Each of the snakes had one fang in the frog’s back.
 Normally I try not to interfere with nature, but this time I did.
 On coming really close, the snakes “ran” away, and I picked up the wounded frog and took him home.

 I put him in my laundry room where there is a big and deep basin which I filled with clay water so it just covered his back.
 He sat in my clinic for 24 hours and then I took him back to his home.

 On my patio, I have a small fishpond and whenever I notice a fish who is behaving funny, like floating on its side, I pick it up and put it in a regular fishbowl with clay water also for 24 hours.

 The clay will have gone through its entire system and like that has a chance to recover.
 I have done this often over the years and the success rate is about 50%.

-In nature animals often use clay.
+In nature, animals often use clay.
 Perhaps you have seen the film The Bear.
-When the big bear had a shot wound he rolled in a mud puddle.
+When the gigantic bear had a shot wound, he rolled in a mud puddle.

 Mother Earth has so many gifts we really should be grateful.